geekiam/blog/content/posts/are-all-systems-broken.md

 geographic coordinates that the country is situated in?
 Is it the soil? is it the grass that only grows within the geographic area?

+The reality is that the country is nothing more than a collection of people, who have been born and raised in a specific geographic area, who have been indoctrinated into a supposed set of beliefs, values and traditions.
+The country is nothing more than the people who live in it, and the people who live in it are nothing more than the country.